christophersbarrett/mulberry-wiki/Page-Templates.md

 Regions also have a few other options.
 Set `scrollable: true` to make the region scrollable.
 The `size` option defines how the region will determine its size.
 It has two possible values:

 * `flex`: [default] the region will take up as much space as it can.
-Multiple regions within the same container will all take up equal amount of space
+Multiple regions within the same container will all take up equal amount of space.
 * `fixed`: the region will take the size of its contents -- no more, no less.

+If you need more control over the size of your regions (which you probably will), then you can handle that in the Sass for the template, explained in [[Styles and Theming]].

 ## Built-In Page Templates